advoid/advoid.net/index.md

 <p>This is advoid.net!
 The place where ads are void...</p>

+<p>advoid is a device for blocking ad, tracking, malware sites based on DNS blacklisting. advoid just blocks a domain name by setting the IP address of that domain to advoid itself.
+Browsing the web will become faster and more exciting because of banned advertising on websites.</p>

+<h3>But how does it work?</h3>

+<p>There are people around the world wide web who provide /etc/hosts files for archieving the same goal.
+These hosts files could be imported into advoid to provide a DNS service in your local area network for blacklisting domains.
+Thats all.
+Not more, not less... ;)</p>

 <p>Take a look at the <a href="/faq/">FAQ</a> page to get more information.</p>

 <p><a href="/about/">Read more &raquo;</a></p>